kwasplen/starter-hugo-research-group/content/people/index.md

       # Choose which groups/teams of users to display.
       #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
       user_groups:
+          - Administration
+          - Steering Committee
-          - Administration, Steering Committee, and Advisory Board
+          - Advisory Board
           - Principal Investigators
           - Researchers
           - Grad Students